Kenny-Moore/aurelia-fontawesome/README.md

 # aurelia-fontawesome
-This is a custom element plugin for using fontawesome 5 in aurelia apps
+An Aurelia plugin that creates a custom-element for fontawesome